41 Rocket Engines

 Like all propulsion systems, rocket engines are energy conversion devices.
 The kinetic energy of the expelled propellant (hence the eventual gain in kinetic energy of the vehicle) comes from:

 Rocket engines can be broadly categorized according to their thrust and thrust-producing efficiency.
 Rocket propulsion systems are selected according to mission objectives.
 Generally, there is no “one-size-fits-all” solution, and several rocket propulsion systems could be used for a given space mission.
-There are two primary types, namely a liquid propellant rocket and a solid propellant rocket, as shown in the figure below, the latter type often being used as a secondary booster.
+As shown in the figure below, there are two primary types: a liquid propellant rocket and a solid propellant rocket.
+The latter type is often used as a secondary booster.
+Another type, the hybrid rocket engine, is considered later.

 High-Thrust Propulsion Systems